MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/09/devtools.md

 <!-- Title: Edge DevTools for VS Code now supports themes and uses the most recent codebase -->
 <!-- Subtitle: The Edge DevTools extension for VS Code now uses the same version of the Developer Tools as your Microsoft Edge browser.
 We also added ways to learn more and for you to tell us what we could do better from within Visual Studio Code. -->

-In this release of the Microsoft Edge DevTools extension for Visual Studio Code, we released the following updates or new features.
+In the latest version of the Microsoft Edge DevTools extension for Visual Studio Code, we released the following updates or new features.
 *  Shares the same codebase that's used for the browser-based DevTools.
 *  Supports themes that ship with Visual Studio Code.
 *  Adds a **Helpful Links** section in the **Microsoft Edge Tools** sidebar, with buttons for **Documentation**, **Report a Bug**, and **Request a Feature**.